dokku/dokku-mariadb/README.md

 to reload your database for the changes to take effect.

 For more information on configuration options see https://mariadb.com/kb/en/mariadb/mysqld-configuration-files-and-groups/

+**CAUTION:** If you are using a custom mariadb image and there are already config files placed in `/etc/mysql/conf.d` within the image, they will be overwritten by the mount!

 ## Backups